-Full-time personnel (32+ Hours per week) including called staff of the school or sponsoring congregations shall receive an 80% discount for Day School tuition and a 60% discount for ECC tuition for their children.
+Full-time personnel (32+ Hours per week) including called staff of the school or sponsoring congregations shall receive a 85% discount for their children.
 No other discounts shall be applied.

-Full-time personnel (32+ Hours per week) including called staff of the school or sponsoring congregations may receive a 20% discount for Day School tuition and a 15% discount for ECC tuition for the following family members (brother, sister, nieces, nephews and grandchildren (incl 'great')).
-This discount cannot be combined with the sponsoring congregation member discount.
+Full-time personnel (32+ Hours per week) including called staff of the school or sponsoring congregations may receive a 25% discount for the following family members (brother, sister, nieces, nephews and grandchildren (incl 'great')).
+This discount cannot be combined with the 25% sponsoring congregation member discount.

-Former Full-time personnel including called staff of the school or sponsoring congregations who have left ISJ in good standing may receive 20% discount for Day School tuition and a 15% discount for ECC tuition for the following family members (children, brother, sister, nieces, nephews and grandchildren (incl 'great')) .
-This discount cannot be combined with the sponsoring congregation member discount.
+Former Full-time personnel including called staff of the school or sponsoring congregations who have left ISJ in good standing may receive 25% discount for the following family members (children, brother, sister, nieces, nephews and grandchildren (incl 'great')).
+This discount cannot be combined with the 30% sponsoring congregation member discount.

-Part-time personnel including part-time called staffed shall receive a 20% discount for Day School tuition and a 15% discount (for the following family members (children, brother, sister, niece, nephew and grandchildren (incl. 'great').
+Part-time personnel including part-time called staffed shall receive a 25% discount (for the following family members (children, brother, sister, niece, nephew and grandchildren (incl. 'great').
 Part-time is defined as working a min. of 10 up to 31 hours per week.
-This discount cannot be combined with the sponsoring congregation member discount.
+This discount cannot be combined with the 25% sponsoring congregation member discount.